grierj/linode_dynamic_dns/README.md

 ## Installation

+### Rubygem

+To install from rubygems:

+    gem install linode_dynamic_dns

+You can then grab the example config file (if you need it) with:

+    curl -o ~/linode_dynamic_dns.yaml https://raw.githubusercontent.com/grierj/linode_dynamic_dns/master/config/linode_dynamic_dns.EXAMPLE.yaml

+Modify the config file according to the comments

+### With bundler

 This gem is generally used in a standalone manner using bundler.
 To install it run:

     git clone https://github.com/grierj/linode_dynamic_dns.git